en

 How to effectively process Mexican IDs

 The Mexican authorities continue to enhance their identity documents by implementing new security features and formats.
 The reading and validation of electronic passports also requires an NFC-enabled verification solution.
-Moreover, it must “speak” Spanish, English, and French, since many Mexican documents include one or more of these languages.
+It also must support Spanish, English, and French, since many Mexican documents include these languages.

 Also, you need to cross-check all the data obtained, both from the VIZ and machine-readable parts of the documents, such as barcodes and QR codes.
 That enables you to detect a plethora of fraudulent tricks, including photo replacement.

-Regula Document Reader SDK covers all tasks—from determining the type of a document to cross-validation of all the data it contains.
-You can see the product in action or book a call with one of our representatives to go over the details shaping your use case.
+Regula Document Reader SDK covers all these tasks, from determining the type of a submitted Mexican ID to cross-validation of all the data it contains.
+Don’t hesitate to see the product in action or book a call with one of our representatives to go over the details shaping your use case.

 On our website, we use cookies to collect technical information.
 In particular, we process the IP address of your location to personalize the content of the site